 At the end of the apprenticeship you will move into a permanent role in the Commercial team with responsibility for managing your own portfolio of contracts.
 As your career develops there will be opportunities to progress further within HPC Commercial team or you could explore opportunities across the wider Nuclear New Build project portfolio or within other areas of EDF Energy.

 EDF Energy is the majority shareholder in the HPC project and, if you become a Commercial Apprentice, you will be employed by EDF Energy.
 EDF Energy is the UK subsidiary of the EDF Group, one of the largest energy companies in Europe with interests worldwide, including the US and China.
 We are the UK’s leading generator and supplier of low carbon energy, producing around one-fifth of the nation’s electricity and employing more than 15,000 people.
-We operate nuclear, coal and gas power stations, wind farms, and combined heat & power plants.
+We operate nuclear, coal and gas power stations and wind farms.

 We have a focus on safe, dependable energy generation and an ethos of service excellence.
 We intend to play a leading role in new nuclear build in the UK and secure a bright future for the combined business and its employees.
 The nuclear power stations we plan to build will be the first in a new generation.
 So a career in this area is a truly unique opportunity – an opportunity to be at the forefront of new nuclear, and to enjoy a long and fruitful career helping us deliver the first nuclear power stations in the UK for twenty years.
 The first station to be built will be Hinkley Point C, Somerset, sited next to Hinkley Point A and B stations.
-This will be followed by two new reactors at Sizewell C in Suffolk.
+This will be followed by a new station at Sizewell in Suffolk, and another in Bradwell, Essex.
 These are amongst the biggest construction projects in Europe and they offer the chance to gain invaluable experience working with the latest reactor technology.